COMMON WORDS AND PHRASES USED IN TEXAS FAMILY COURTS

 Temporary Restraining Order - Also known as a TRO.
 A common order at the beginning of a divorce that prohibits the other spouse from doing anything to transfer or destroy the property of the marriage or to cause harassment to the other spouse or the child.

-Waiver of Service - A legal document, signed by the Respondent in the presence of a notary, that states that he/she accepts receipt and legal notice of the Petition without an official process server or sheriff or constable officially giving it to him/her.
+Waiver of Service - A legal document, signed by the Respondent in the presence of a notary, that states that he/she accepts receipt and legal notice of the Petition for Divorce without an official process server or sheriff or constable officially giving it to him/her.
 The waiver of service may also have other legal consequences depending on what is stated in the waiver.
 You should be very careful not to sign a waiver that allows the other party to do whatever he/she wants in the divorce without consulting you any further at all.
 I call this a "blank check" waiver of citation.
 My advice is to consult with an attorney if you are asked to sign a Waiver of Service to make sure you know the legal consequences of signing the document.

 If you live in Central Texas and you have family law questions, please feel free to call Ken Crain at 512-869-0131.
 I am here to help.